 3.Not drinking enough water

 In our fast paced life, we often forget to drink ample water.
-Water is the most essential nutrient that many of us ignore.
+Water is the most essential resource for our body that many of us ignore.
 Keep reminders that push you to hydrate yourself throughout the day.
 Aim for 8 glasses of water a day.

 4. Drinking too much tea and coffee